PauloOrtizF/predictive-brain-lab.github.io/lab_basics.md

 * Matthias Fritsche - [The role of feature-based attention for serial dependence in perceptual decision making](https://osf.io/q7gj3/)
 * Chuyao Yan - [Predicting groups of objects in the visual ventral stream](https://osf.io/s59p6)
 * Jonas Karolis Degutis - [Laminar fMRI at 3T: A replication attempt of top-down and bottom-up laminar activity in the early visual cortex](https://osf.io/txuye/)

+# Internal Services Roles (Guidelines)

+As part of the Predictive Brain Lab, various roles need to be fulfilled to ensure a lively and stimulating lab experience.
+These roles involve the organization of the (digital) resources and group activities.
+In this section of the WIKI we will provide some guidelines on the responsibilities linked to each position.

+To see who is currently responsible for each role, click [here](https://docs.google.com/spreadsheets/d/1W09KvN9FVWWYBkcqGhwcD5iK2kIDYqtECI7Z_KV7foc/edit#gid=0).
+Some of these roles will involve more effort, so multiple researchers will be assigned to them.

+* Chairing the AI Club